neuroccm/neuroccm.github.io/academics.md

 permalink: /academics/
 ---

-# Academic and Research Projects
+# Current Academic Projects/Activity

 # NORSE (New Onset Refractory Status Epilepticus)

 Advocacy/Clinical Care Guidance/Research - [NORSEINSTITUTE.ORG](http://norseinstitute.org)

 I am a member of the [Advisory Board](http://www.norseinstitute.org/medical-advisory-board/) at the NORSE Institute.
-We are a group of individuals spanning families, physicians in pediatric & adult neurology and also intensive care physicians dedicated to raising awareness for NORSE.
-We want to also build a foundation where other providers are able to diagnose, treat, and seek consultation from expert centres when managing NORSE patients.
-In addition, we have developed a registry for such patients in order to improve understanding of NORSE and associated conditions.
+We are a group of individuals spanning families, physicians (Pediatric & Adult Neurology, Neurocritical Care) dedicated to raising awareness for NORSE.
+We are building a foundation where other providers are able to diagnose, treat, and seek consultation from expert and expert-centers when managing NORSE patients.
+In addition, we have developed a registry for these pateints and soon their families.
+Our goal is to raise awareness of NORSE and associated conditions and to work toward a cure.

-Vision of the NORSE Institute: TO FIND AN EFFECTIVE TREATMENT FOR NORSE
+"Vision of the NORSE Institute: TO FIND AN EFFECTIVE TREATMENT FOR NORSE

 Effective treatment for this rare and poorly understood disorder is currently elusive.
 Finding it requires new thinking from multiple medical disciplines and integration of these ideas and research.
-We hope to stimulate this thinking and explore both the conceptual boundaries of NORSE as well as the practical boundaries of NORSE treatment: long-term critical care, ICU and epilepsy coordination, palliative care, and immune treatments.
+We hope to stimulate this thinking and explore both the conceptual boundaries of NORSE as well as the practical boundaries of NORSE treatment: long-term critical care, ICU and epilepsy coordination, palliative care, and immune treatments."

 # Extubation Pathway – [extubate.ecriticalcare.org](http://extubate.ecriticalcare.org)